Lukiewookie/CS_IA/README.md

 The system works by having one server that takes connections from different nodes by using multithreading.
 The server creates a thread for every connection that it receives.
 This thread takes care of receiving the logging data from the node, and writes it downt to a log file called 'node-X.log', where X is the number of the node.
 This is maintained by the server until such a moment where the connection between the thread and the node is terminated.
 In such a case, the server sends and email to the pre-determined email address warning the Administrator of this change.

-Furthermore, the server makes mackups of the log files.
+Furthermore, the server makes backups of the log files.
 There is one local file to which the server constantly writes, then there is a separate copy of the file maintained every hour on a separate drive to protect the data from drive failure.
 Lastly, a copy of the data is kept on the node itself.

 ### Configuration ###